JimZhang37/cloud-devops-project-2-cloudformation/README.md

 ## Introduction
 This is scripts to setup a cloud infrastructure that includes network, servers and loadbalancer.
 ## How to setup
-Please make sure the prerequisit is met before you run the script.
+Please make sure the prerequisite is met before you run the script.
 * AWS CLI
-* AWS user with programatic access
+* AWS user with programmatic access

 How to run the script
 * Users shoud be given privilege to run two script files